exponea/exponea-ios-sdk/Documentation/PUSH.md

 #### 1. Implement a notification service extension

 Please, see setup for [rich push notifications](#Rich-Push-Notifications), it is the same setup you need to do for the service extension.
-If you wish to also support custom rich push features like dynamic buttons, images and more then follow the rich push notifications guide further and then come back to delviered push tracking setup.
+If you wish to also support custom rich push features like dynamic buttons, images and more then follow the rich push notifications guide further and then come back to delivered push tracking setup.

 #### 2. Setting up App Groups

-You read more about how to setup App Groups in the official Apple documentation [here](https://developer.apple.com/library/archive/documentation/General/Conceptual/ExtensibilityPG/ExtensionScenarios.html) under the heading **Sharing Data with Your Containing App**.
+You can read more about how to setup App Groups in the official Apple documentation [here](https://developer.apple.com/library/archive/documentation/General/Conceptual/ExtensibilityPG/ExtensionScenarios.html) under the heading **Sharing Data with Your Containing App**.

 In practice this means enabling App Groups in your Xcode project settings Capabilites tab and then inputing the app group identifier as per the screenshot below.